 1) Open your mouth.

-As an introverted freelancer with a tendency to avoid the spotlight, talking to people about what I do doesn't always come naturally.
+As an introverted freelancer with a tendency to avoid self-promotion, talking to people about what I do doesn't always come naturally.
 In fact, I must have thought of a hundred different reasons why I didn't have to tell people about my services when I launched my business.
 The fear of judgment and appearing salesy was that crippling.

 If there's anything I've learned from entrepreneurs before me, it's that marketing—even by word of mouth—is a crucial step to launching any business or brand.
-Even if you're not trying to sell anything to anyone!
+(Even if you're not trying to sell anything to anyone!)
 There's really no harm in telling people about your business if it comes up naturally in conversation.